-Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcast by the DIR-808L.
-If Invisible is selected, the SSID of the DIR-808L will not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-808L in order to connect to it.
+Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-816L.
+If Invisible is selected, the SSID of the DIR-816L will not be seen by Site Survey utilities so your wireless clients will have to know the SSID of your DIR-816L in order to connect to it.

-Wireless Security: Refer to page 44 for more information regarding wireless security.
+Wireless Security: Refer to "Wireless Security" on page 44 for more information regarding wireless security.